 - 1. Students have the right to appeal against their final examination mark for any course within ten days of the results being announced.
-The Dean is then entitled to investigate whether any mistakes were made in the calculating or recording of marks or unmarked marks.
-This is done by a committee formed by the College Dean, consisting of academic staff members but not including the course instructor. - 2.
+The Dean will ensur the accuracay of the aggregation and transfer of marks and that no answers left unmarked.
+This is done by a committee formed by the College Dean, consisting of academic staff members but excluding the course instructor. - 2.
 The student pays 10 Dinars for each appeal request. - 3.
-The student has to right to appeal against his final mark for any course using the following steps: - A. The student submits an appeal request to the Deanship of Admissions and Registration within 10 days of the results announcement.
+The student has to right to appeal against his final mark for any course using the following steps:

+- A. The student submits an appeal request to the Directorate of Admissions and Registration within 10 days of the results announcement.
 The student then pays 10 Bahraini dinars to be refunded if the mark is subsequently augmented. - B. The Head of the Academic Department forms a special committee that consists of two academic staff members to review the coursework results and re-mark the final exam paper; provided that the student's course instructor is not a member of the committee.
-If the committee cannot agree on the same result, it will be transferred to a third member to make the final decision. - C. The committee depends on the mark distribution that was provided by the course instructor.

-- D. The committee submits its report to the Head of the Academic Department within one week of its formation. - E. If the mark is changed following the committee report, it will be approved by the concerned Head of Department and College Dean.
-The report will then be delivered to the Deanship of Admissions and Registration to amend the mark prior to end of the Add/Drop period of the coming semester. - F. The Deanship of Admissions and Registration notifies the student of the result. - G. The student is not allowed to request an appeal on a course that was already reviewed.
+If the committee cannot agree on the same result, it will be transferred to a third member to make the final decision. - C. The committee depends on the mark distribution that was provided by the course instructor. - D. The committee submits its report to the Head of the Academic Department within one week of its formation. - E. If the mark is changed following the committee report, it will be approved by the concerned Head of Department and College Dean.
+The report will then be delivered to the Directorate of Admissions and Registration to amend the mark prior to end of the Add/Drop period of the coming semester. - F. The Directorate of Admissions and Registration notifies the student of the result. - G. The student is not allowed to request an appeal on a course that was already reviewed.
 The first appeal's decision will be considered as a final decision.